raynix/cloudbuild-slack/README.md

 # cloudbuild-slack
-Google CloudBuild to Slack integration
+Google CloudBuild to Slack integration.
+A Golang app to poll CloudBuild events from PubSub and then push to Slack webhook.